querkmachine/beeps.website/src/now.md

 ## Now

 💻 I'm working as a frontend developer on the [GOV.UK Design System](https://design-system.service.gov.uk/) team.
-Currently, and for the last several months, I've been working on the upcoming GOV.UK brand refresh.
-I'm also assisting with updates to the [WCAG Primer](https://alphagov.github.io/wcag-primer/) and have been iterating upon how I record and distribute [GOV.UK browser data]({{ '/govuk-browser-data/' | url }}).
+Currently, and for the last several months, I've been working on the GOV.UK brand refresh and related work.
+I'm also writing WCAG understanding documents for the [WCAG Primer](https://alphagov.github.io/wcag-primer/).

+🇸🇪 I'm learning to speak Swedish! <span lang="sv">Jag pratar en lite svenska.</span>

 🏥 Unfortunately, I'm dealing with a lot of health-related issues at the moment.
 Since the start of the year I've been diagnosed with asthma, hypertension, and sleep apnea.
 It's been a lot.

-🎶 Lately, [I've been listening](https://www.last.fm/user/robomilk/library) to my whole library on shuffle, rediscovering music I've not listened to for a while.
-Also Eurovision happened, so I've been listening to entries from that for a while.
+🎶 Lately, I saw Daði Freyr and Montaigne (Iceland and Australia's Eurovision entrants in 2020 and 2021) live, so [I've been listening](https://www.last.fm/user/robomilk/library) to them a whole lot!

-📺 [I'm watching](https://trakt.tv/users/batbeeps/history) _3 Body Problem_, _Murderbot_, _Jet Lag: The Game_, the new _Formula 1_ season, and various Dropout shows.
+📺 [I'm watching](https://trakt.tv/users/batbeeps/history) _Jet Lag: The Game_, _Taskmaster_, _Only Connect_, the new _Formula 1_ season, and various Dropout shows.
 As per usual, I'm rewatching _Star Trek: Enterprise_ along with [_The Greatest Generation_ podcast](https://maximumfun.org/podcasts/greatest-generation/).

 📚 I'm currently (slowly) reading _The Anthropocene Reviewed: Essays on a Human-Centered Planet_ by John Green.

-🎮 I've mostly been playing [OpenTTD](https://www.openttd.org/), finally working out how schedules work.
-[Pokémon TCG Pocket](https://tcgpocket.pokemon.com/) is also distracting me twice a day.
+I also randomly found this comic named _White House Robot Romance_, which is a weird but pretty neat concept.

+🎮 I've mostly been playing [Factorio](https://factorio.com/), having fallen down that well **again**.

 ## Recently

 📣 I've begun voice training and laser hair removal so that I can Be More Trans.

-😺 I've been doing a bit of work on [BristolFurs](https://bristolfurs.co.uk) website-related stuff.

-🏳️‍🌈 I went to Birmingham for ConFuzzled 2025 and Cardiff for Pride Cymru, pride event of Wales.
+🎙️ I attended a bunch of live events, including the London e-Prix, a live edition of [the _Three Bean Salad_ podcast](<https://en.wikipedia.org/wiki/Three_Bean_Salad_(podcast)>), and a concert for Daði Freyr (supported by Montaigne).

 ## Soon

-🇸🇪 I'm going to Stockholm for a long weekend at the end of June.

-🏎️ In July, I'll be going to Bristol Pride and be attending the London e-Prix for the first time!

-🫘 In September, I'll be seeing _[Three Bean Salad](https://linktr.ee/threebeansalad)_ live and might be headed to the London Podcast Festival again, depending on what the schedule is like.
+🐾 I'll be attending Scotiacon in Glasgow in February, and ConFuzzled in Birmingham in May.